opensearch-project/project-website/_posts/2023-02-07-Announcing-Data-Prepper-2.1.0.md

 You can combine both of these actions with the aggregate processor’s conditional aggregation option in order to generate more meaningful metrics.

-For example, you can obtain the number of traces with error (`status_code` equal to 2) using the `count` aggregate action along with the `aggregate_when` option.
+For example, you can obtain the number of traces with an error (`status_code` equal to 2) using the `count` aggregate action along with the `aggregate_when` option.
 You can also generate a histogram of trace latencies using another aggregate processor in a parallel sub-pipeline.